BitCANN/bitcann-contracts/README.md

 # BitCANN
-BitCANN - **Bitcoin Cash for Assigned Names and Numbers** – is a decentralized domain name and identity system built on Bitcoin Cash Blockchain.
+BitCANN - **Bitcoin Cash for Assigned Names and Numbers** – is a decentralized domain name and identity system built on the Bitcoin Cash Blockchain.

-- Decentralised Domain Names like `.sat` and `.bch` and more.
+- Decentralized Domain Names like `.sat` and `.bch` and more.
 - Add Records, RPA Pay Codes, Add Currency Addresses, Text Records, Custom Records, Social, Email, and more.
 - No Renewals or Expiry*
 - NFT Domain ownership, enabling secondary market trading.